canarybit/cc-docs/docs/products/tower.md

     package_reboot_if_required: true
     ```

-❗ **UNVERIFIED**: The security characteritstic of this environment are not verified! **You are still trusting the hypervisor/infrastructure provider.**
+ ⚠️ **WARNING**: The security characteristics of this environment are not verified!
+In this scenario, you are **still trusting the hypervisor/infrastructure provider**.
 For full-privacy and highest security level, verify the environment with CanaryBit Attestation service.

-### Attested (verified)

-CanaryBit Attestation service can be easily added as part of the CanaryBit Tower configuration to verify the security characteristics of a Confidential VM, once the resource is correclty deployed on the target infrastructure provider.

-In addition to the standard configuration, the `cloud-init` file will:

-1. Create a `canarybit` user-group and assign it to the user (e.g. `cbuser`), limiting its `root` permissions;
-2. Collect information about the current execution environment;
-3. Download & run the [CanaryBit Inspector client](inspector.md) (`cbclient`) applying the (optional) Custom Policies;
-4. Return the final **CanaryBit report**.
-Logs and reports are available for **external logging & auditing** activities.

-✅ **VERIFIED**: The security of this **environment has been verified** by CanaryBit Inspector Attestation service and the final report(s) can be collected for auditing activities.